Paul-Charpentier/dtemp_per_band/README.md

 ```

 And that's it !
 Now just run `python3 dtemp_per_band.py`.
-It should save all the computed data into `XXXX_DTEMP_bands.h5` files inside the output directory.
+It should have saved all the computed data into `XXXX_DTEMP_bands.h5` files inside the output directory.

 ## How to open and use the computed data ?
 Output files are `.h5` files.